Access to specialist knowledge

 Our Story

-When beginning to set this up, I found that though Uganda is adequately connected by wireless providers, many lacked the technology for consistent communication.
-Consequently, I reached out to schools and hospitals, designed flyers, and hosted a technology drive across San Antonio, collecting over $42,000 worth of ipads, computers, cellphones, vein finders, oximeters, and stethoscopes, helping to repurpose and recycle them.
-Moreover, I reached out to doctors throughout the U.S. requesting that they would donate their time to remotely help the healthcare systems in Uganda with their consultations and expertise.
+To execute this plan, I first addressed the issue of inadequate communication technology in Uganda since though the country is adequately connected by wireless providers, many clinics lacked a sufficient supply of equipment for consistent communication.
+Consequently, I reached out to schools and hospitals, designed flyers, and hosted a technology drive across San Antonio, where we collected over $42,000 worth of iPads, computers, cellphones, vein finders, oximeters, and stethoscopes, repurposing and upcycling them to support our mission.